w3c/wai-media-guide/av-content.md

 Avoid or explain jargon, acronyms, and idioms.
 For example, expressions such as “raising the bar” can be interpreted literally by some people with cognitive disabilities and can be confusing.

-### Capture high-quality audio

-Ensure high quality audio.
-Use a good microphone(s0.

 ### Use low background audio in recording and post-production

-When recording, make sure there is not distracting background noise.

 When the main audio is a person speaking and you have background music, set the levels so people with hearing or cognitive disabilities can easily distinguish the speaking from the background.